What Is Safety Training and Education?

 - Contractors and part time employees.

 Every level of an organization will have different safety concepts that are most relevant.
-All employees should receive regular SMS training.
+All employees should receive regular SMS training and this training must be documented.

 4 – Signs of Good Aviation Safety Training

 Not all aviation risk management training is created equal.
-Training price tags vary quite a bit, and quality of safety training varies even more.
-Expensive safety training does not mean good safety training.
+Training price vary quite a bit, and quality of safety training varies even more.
+Expensive safety training does not necessarily mean good safety training.

 When evaluating the quality of risk management training, here are things to look for: